K1fight/EECS3311Project/Readme.md

 This is a **complete service booking and consulting platform** that connects clients with consultants.
 The system manages:

 - Consulting services catalog
-- Booking lifecycle (request → confirm → pay → complete)
+- Booking lifecycle (request → confirm → pending → pay → complete)
 - Payment processing (simulated)
 - User authentication and authorization
 - Admin oversight